Adolescent & Young Adult Therapy

 What to Expect - Adolescents

-Adolescents are at a developmental stage where independence and privacy are essential for building trust and fostering meaningful progress.
-For this reason, individual sessions with teens focus on creating a safe, confidential space where they can explore their thoughts and feelings outside of the presence of their parents.gThat said, we also recognize that teens are part of a family system, and most teens will benefit from some parent engagement during their treatment.
-To achieve this we typically check in with parents every few weeks, or as needed, during an adolescent’s treatment.
-These meetings allow us to share feedback on the teen’s progress (with their permission), gather input from parents, and provide practical tools and strategies parents can use to support their teen’s progress at home.
-This collaborative approach ensures that while teens maintain autonomy in their sessions, families remain aligned and equipped to help their adolescent reach treatment goals.
+At the same time, we recognize that teens are part of a family system, and many benefit from some parent involvement during treatment.
+We typically check in with parents every few weeks, or as needed, to share feedback on progress (with the teen’s permission), gather parent input, and provide practical tools and strategies to support anxiety and OCD treatment at home.
+This collaborative approach allows teens to maintain autonomy and privacy in their sessions while ensuring families remain aligned, informed, and equipped to help their adolescent reach treatment goals.

 What to Expect - Young Adults